 About the Student Ambassador

-The Student Ambassador provides impartial legal advice about issues related to your studies.
-The ambassador can inform you of your rights and obligations concerning specific procedures at the University.
+The Student Ambassador provides impartial advice about issues related to your studies.
+The ambassador can help you get an overview of your rights and obligations concerning specific procedures at the University.

-All interviews or meetings are in the strictest confidence and all advice is provided without obligation.
+All conversations and meetings are in the strictest confidence and all advice is provided without obligation.

 Do you experience unfair treatment or are you in a procedural grey area and don’t know who to contact?
 Contact the Student Ambassador for guidance and sparring.

 For example, if you:

 - need to apply for exemption to extend completion time, to be allowed extra exam attempts or extra time during exams

 - consider complaining about rulings, exam conditions or poor counselling.

 - are suspected of exam cheating